Notre Dame: State of the Restoration 5 Years After the Fire | LatestLY

 But more importantly, the mystery of why the nave was able to reach this height in the first place has also been solved.

-When construction began in 1163, Notre Dame with a nave more than 32 meters high was soon the tallest building of the time — thanks to a combination of architectural refinements.
+When construction began in 1163, Notre Dame — with its nave soaring to a height of more than 32 meters (about 105 feet) — was soon the tallest building of the time, thanks to a combination of architectural refinements.
 The five-nave floor plan, the cross-ribbed vaulting with thin struts and the open buttress arches on the outside of the nave, which transferred the load of the structure from the walls, made the enormous height possible.

-Later cathedrals received iron reinforcements in addition to stone and wooden structures.
-It gave them stability.
+Later cathedrals received iron reinforcement in addition to stone and wooden structures, giving them greater stability.

 Reconstruction in the old style

-In a stroke of luck, the showstoppers of the cathedral — the statues of the 12 apostles and four evangelists that architect Eugene Viollet-le-Duc grouped around the ridge turret he designed in the 19th century — survived the fire unscathed because they had been removed from the roof shortly beforehand for restoration.
+In a stroke of luck, the cathedral's showstoppers — the statues of the 12 apostles and four evangelists that architect Eugene Viollet-le-Duc grouped around the ridge turret he designed in the 19th century — survived the fire unscathed because they had been removed from the roof shortly beforehand for restoration.

 The reconstruction of Notre Dame sparked an architectural debate, mainly concerning the burned spire that marks the intersection of the transept and nave.